klojang4j/klojang-check/README.md

 Klojang Check is a Java module dedicated to defensive programming.
 It provides a set of syntactical constructs that makes it easy to define and express checks on program input, object state, method arguments, variables, computational outcomes and program output.
-In addition, it comes with around fifty predefined, [common checks](https://klojang4j.github.io/klojang-check/api/org.klojang.check/org/klojang/check/CommonChecks.html) on these program elements.
+In addition, it comes with some fifty predefined, [common checks](https://klojang4j.github.io/klojang-check/api/org.klojang.check/org/klojang/check/CommonChecks.html) on these program elements.
 These checks are associated with short, informative error messages, so you don't have to invent them yourselves.
 In short, Klojang Check